 Class B motors have normal starting torque, low starting current, and low operating slip.
 The motor is designed, in such a way so as to withstand the high leakage reactance, as a result, the starting current is reduced.
 The starting torque is maintained by the use of a double cage or deep bar rotor.

 The Class B motors are the most commonly used motor and used for full voltage starting.
 The applications and the starting torque are the same as that of Class A motors.

 Class C Motors

 The class C motors have high starting torque and low starting current.
 Such motors are of the double cage and deep bar and have higher rotor resistance.
 The loads are compressors, conveyors, reciprocating pumps, crushers, etc.

 Class D Motors

-Class D motors have the highest starting torque as compared to all the other class of motors.
-The bars of the rotor cage are made up of brass.
+Class D motors have the highest starting torque as compared to all the other classes of motors.
+The bars of the rotor cage is made up of brass.
 These types of motors have low starting current and high operating slip.
 The value of full load operating slip varies between 8 to 15%.
 Thus, the efficiency of the motor is low.

 These motors are suitable for driving intermittent loads which require frequent acceleration and high loads.
 For example – punch presses, bulldozers, and die stamping machines.
 When the motor is driving the high impact loads, it is coupled to a flywheel to provide kinetic energy.